 What’s different in Farming Simulator 25 modding

-Modding is incredibly important for the Farming Simulator game series – a massive modding community has been instrumental in improving the game, helping fix various bugs, and even adding extra features to make the farming experience even more complete.
-As the release of the latest Farming Simulator 25 is coming soon, GIANTS Software has to focus not only on the core gameplay to appeal to its main audience, but also offer the right environment for the modders, so they can continue improving the game.
+Modding is incredibly important for the Farming Simulator game series – a massive modding community has been instrumental in improving the game, helping fix various bugs, and adding extra features to make the farming experience even more complete.
+As the latest Farming Simulator 25 is coming soon, GIANTS Software has to focus not only on the core gameplay to appeal to its primary audience but also on offering the right environment for the modders so they can continue improving the game.

 Technical Developments and Improvements

-Here are some of the technical features and updates that should help modders create items that look and act a lot more realistic than before.
+Here are some technical features and updates that should help modders create items that look and act a lot more realistic than before.

 Vehicle material system

-The material system on the previous games was pretty limited.
-The UV slots restricted modders from more in-depth customization, as the system only allowed 8 color slots and 64 material slots.
-For things like interiors, further customization was heavily restricted.
+The material system in the previous games was pretty limited.
+The UV slots restricted modders from more in-depth customization, as the system only allowed eight color slots and 64 material slots.
+Further customization was heavily restricted for things like interiors.

-On FS25, multi material setups have been introduced.
-This means that an object can now have multiple materials assigned to it, as long as the base attributes are matching: like diffuse, normal, specular, W mask, shader, and shader variation.
-Detail textures, specified per each shader, will now be used – not taking up any of the UV slots.
+On FS25, multi-material setups have been introduced.
+This means an object can have multiple materials assigned if the base attributes match: diffuse, normal, specular, W mask, shader, and shader variation.
+Detail textures, specified per shader, will now be used—not taking up any of the UV slots.
 Settings and textures for the shaders can be fully edited.

 Clear paint coats and scanned colors

-Adjustable for each material, brand new clear paint coats have been introduced to the latest game.
+Adjustable for each material, brand-new clear paint coats have been introduced to the latest game.
 This will let you get more realistic reflections.
-Speaking of realistic – the developers have used a professional grade color scanner, which has taken real colors from real existing vehicles, and put them in the game.
-This should help modders create the most realistic possible versions of vehicles, removing a lot of guesswork on just how green that John Deere green really is.
+Speaking of realism – the developers have used a professional-grade color scanner, which has taken real colors from existing vehicles and put them in the game.
+This should help modders create the most realistic possible versions of vehicles, removing a lot of guesswork on just how green John Deere is.

 Lighting and blended shadows

-By blending all the shadows from all the light sources together, the latest Farming Simulator 25 game will be able to calculate the single shadow.
+The latest Farming Simulator 25 game can calculate a single shadow by blending all the shadows from all the light sources.
 Imagine if your tractor has four front lights.
-Instead of having to create and deal with four shadows that come from it, the game automatically decides on the shadows.
-This works for up to 8 light sources, and allows the players to get realistic shadows without having to deal with the performance loss.
+Instead of creating and dealing with four shadows that come from it, the game automatically decides on the shadows.
+This works for up to 8 light sources, allowing players to get realistic shadows without dealing with the performance loss.

 Vehicle configurations and animations

-For modders who had to build massive XML files, preparing for possible combinations of different tyres and wheels – the good news has arrived.
-The wheel configuration system is super simplified, and there will be no need to manually cater for every possible situation.
+For modders who had to build massive XML files to prepare for possible combinations of different tyres and wheels, the good news has arrived.
+The wheel configuration system is super simplified, and there will be no need to manually cater to every possible situation.

-A similar solution for vehicle dashboards has been fixed as well: shared basic dashboards will be available, and modders won’t have to constantly update it – all the functionality and features on their mods will simply update together with the basic dashboard.
+A similar solution for vehicle dashboards has been fixed as well: shared basic dashboards will be available, and modders won’t have to constantly update them—all the functionality and features on their mods will simply update together with the basic dashboard.

 Improved I3D references and integrations